-Halloween is not the only time to enjoy a good scare!
-Amazon Prime Video provides a huge selection of horror flicks, from classic monster movies of the silent era to modern art horror films.
-Almost any title you can think of is available to rent.
-However, we have only included movies that are available with your Amazon Prime subscription in this list.
-So, without further ado, here are the best horror movies on Amazon Prime Video today.
+Halloween may not be right around the corner, but you can still enjoy a good scary movie!
+Amazon Prime Video provides a huge selection of horror flicks, from classic monster movies of the silent era to modern art-horror films.
+So, if you are in for a good scare, we have included the best movies that are available with your Amazon Prime subscription.
+Without further ado, here are the best horror movies you can stream on Amazon Prime Video today.

 Editor’s note: We will update this list of the best horror movies on Amazon Prime regularly as new movies arrive on the subscription or we simply find something better.